simoncriado/simoncriado/README.md

 <p align="left">Here you will find most of the projects I have worked on.
 Feel free to take a look around and please do not hesitate to contact me in case you have any question or comment!</p>

-  👨‍💻 Some of my projects are available at [https://simonc.netlify.app](https://simonc.netlify.app)
+  👨‍💻 Some of my projects are also available at [https://simonc.netlify.app](https://simonc.netlify.app)

   📫 You can reach me at: **scriado.f@gmail.com**